 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

 Beta-2-microglobulin (B-2-M) is a small membrane protein (11,800 Dalton) associated with the heavy chains of class I major histocompatibility complex proteins and is, therefore, on the surface of all nucleated cells.
 The small size allows B-2-M to pass through the glomerular membrane, but it is almost completely reabsorbed in the proximal tubules.

-Increased B-2-M levels in the cerebrospinal fluid (CSF) have been shown to be of diagnostic use in non-Hodgkins lymphoma with the central nervous system involvement.
+Increased B-2-M levels in the cerebrospinal fluid (CSF) have been shown to be of diagnostic use in non-Hodgkin lymphoma with central nervous system involvement.
 Elevated CSF:serum ratios seen in patients with aseptic meningo-encephalitis suggest the possibility of neurologic processes including those associated with HIV infection and acute lymphoblastic leukemia.
-The usefulness of B-2-M measurement in multiple sclerosis seems to be of indeterminate usefulness.
+B-2-M measurement in multiple sclerosis seems to be of indeterminate usefulness.

 Evaluation of central nervous system inflammation and B-cell proliferative diseases